Originally published 3/5/2013 and recently updated 6/21/2016.

-At ClickerExpo this year, you present a new Session on strategic reinforcement delivery.
+At ClickerExpo, you often talk about strategic reinforcement delivery.
 What is strategic reinforcement delivery?

 Strategic reinforcement delivery means intentionally delivering the reward in a location and/or style that benefits the training of the behavior.
 The click very powerfully communicates to the animal "what" is being rewarded.
 The reward delivery method and location can greatly influence the accuracy and value of that communication.
 Strategic reward delivery can speed up an animal's learning and enthusiasm for learning—it's a powerful element of clicker training that many trainers are not taking advantage of.